The Best Football Team In North Texas.

 Now referring back to that idea of team excellence, he looks around at his team and launches into the point of his talk: "That's what this team represents for women's football."

-He's right, of course.
-This program is very much a football dynasty, the cream of its competitive crop.
+This program is a football dynasty, the cream of its competitive crop.
 The Diamonds have won four national championships in the world of full-contact, professional women's football since the team was founded in 2002 -- more than any other team in that time.
 Heading into this season, the team had produced a record of 100-17 throughout the course of its franchise history.

 This season has again been a dominant one for the Diamonds.
 Just a few days after this practice, this year's squad will square off against the Chicago Force in hopes of earning its fifth national title -- a total, it should be noted, that would bring the Diamonds up to equal footing with Dallas Cowboys, who've won five Super Bowl trophies in their own, four-times-as-long history.

-"We love the purple, we love the black," he says, referring to his own team's colors as his speech nears its close.
+"We love the purple, we love the black," Russell says, referring to the Dallas Diamonds' team colors.
 "We love what it is.
 But it's really this..."

 He pauses for a moment.
-A tide of sincerity flushes into his eyes and he wafts his finger around the ring of players that encircle him.
+A tide of sincerity flushes into his eyes and he wafts his finger around the ring of players that form a circle around him.

 The following season, the team went 8-2 and sparred with the Florida Stingrays in the American Conference Championship.
 The Diamonds would lose that game, but the table was set: In the Diamonds' third season, the team started steamrolling over its opponents.
 That year, the Diamonds went 12-0 and took home their first championship.
 In 2005, the squad outscored its opponents by an average of 43 points, besting the New York Dazzles 61- 8 in that year's title game and successfully defending their top dog status.
 In 2006, the team won the league trophy for a third consecutive year, eking out a 34-27 championship win over the Houston Energy.

 2007 was a bit of a disappointment: The team went 7-3 and failed to make the postseason for the first time since 2002.
-Still, when the Diamonds petitioned to join the Independent Women's Football League -- a more competitive league -- the following year, the team was admitted.
+Regardless, the Diamonds petitioned to join the a more competitive league, the Independent Women's Football League.
+The following year the team was admitted.

-And the Diamonds were hardly overwhelmed by the upgrade in talent levels: In 2008, Dallas won its franchise's fourth championship with a 35-29 overtime win over the Chicago Force.
+And the Diamonds were hardly overwhelmed by the upgrade in talent: In 2008, Dallas won its franchise's fourth championship with a 35-29 overtime win over the Chicago Force.

-In the five years since that last title, the team has only lost a single regular season game and reached the conference championship game twice.
+In the five years since that last title, the team has only lost one regular season game and reached the conference championship game twice.

 The squad also jumped leagues again.
 In 2011, the Diamonds joined the Women's Football Alliance.
 And, three seasons later, the team appears back in position to win it all once more.

-The 2013 WFA title game will find the Diamonds battling an old rival, the Chicago Force.
+The 2013 WFA title game will find the Diamonds facing a familiar foe, their old rival, the Chicago Force.